-With Rebekah Delsol (Open Society Justice Initiative), Fabien Jobard (Political Science, Centre National de la Recherche Scientifique, Paris and Berlin), Donna Murch (History, Rutgers University).
+With Nick Glynn (Open Society Initiative for Europe), Fabien Jobard (Political Science, Centre National de la Recherche Scientifique, Paris and Berlin), Donna Murch (History, Rutgers University).
 Moderated by Danielle Beaujon (History and French Studies, NYU).

 Fabien Jobard is a political scientist and Research Director at the Centre National de la Recherche Scientifique (CESDIP, Paris, and Centre Marc Bloch, Berlin).
 He is the author of several books on the comparative sociology of policing in Europe, including Police: Questions sensibles.